-Average reading time is about 1 and a half minutes
+Average reading time is about 2 minutes

 KEY BIBLE TEXTS

 As snow in summer, and as rain in harvest, so honour is not seemly for a fool.